 This project involves the construction of a two terminal Morse code keying paddle that can be used with electronic keying devices.
 The paddle elements were made from metal that was cut out of an old kitchen spatula which was broken after years of use in the kitchen.
-I use it with my ancient WB4VVF accu-keyer board, it can also be used with the built-in keyers found in most modern radio transceivers.
+I use it with my ancient but still excellent WB4VVF accu-keyer board, it can also be used with the built-in keyers found in most modern radio transceivers.
 Electrically, the paddle is just two independent flexible SPST switches and it supports iambic (alternating) keying when both paddles are pressed.

 This is a first-generation prototype, it was made with parts that were on-hand and is held together with glue.
 Despite that, the paddle is very easy to use and works as well as or better than other paddles that I have tried.
 The paddle's contacts are fairly close together and there's virtually no mechanical hysteresis so it is very good for fast sending.